swyxio/ai-notes/TEXT.md

 - history from Knowledge Graphs -> ELMO (LSTMs) -> Transformers -> BERT -> T5
 	- told via [MLST YouTube/Tim Scarfe](https://www.youtube.com/watch?v=N-7rdJK4xlE)
 	- R/CNNs couldnt model long range, very lossy
+- jonstokes.com/p/the-chat-stack-gpt-4-and-the-near BERT was the world’s first _Large Language Model_ (LLM).
+It featured around 345 million parameters, which is a measure of the size and complexity of a neural network.
+(Think of an equation that has 345 million terms.
+That’s a big equation!)
+	- OpenAI followed Google’s lead and produced BERT-like LLMs of their own in 2018 and 2019:
+	- first GPT-1 with 117 million parameters, and then
+	- GPT-2 with 1.5 billion parameters.
+	- In 2020, OpenAI rocked the NLP world by releasing GPT-3 featuring a whopping _175 billion_ parameters, earning it the title of the largest LLM, indeed the largest neural network, ever built.
+	- March 2023 saw the release of GPT-4, which builds on GPT-3.
+At the time of this writing, OpenAI hasn’t revealed GPT-4’s parameter count, but it is rumored to be in the neighborhood of 1 trillion.
 - GPT2 as a step towards AGI https://slatestarcodex.com/2019/02/19/gpt-2-as-step-toward-general-intelligence/
 - GPT3 advanced a lot through 2020-2022 https://twitter.com/tszzl/status/1572350675014516738